– This was one of the most surprising predictions in Gartner’s Customer 360 summit.

 Google Now, Siri, and Cortana have become an integral part of our lives.
 And we all love them.
 Similarly, to assist the customers personally, you could use a friendly chatbot.

-Chatbots and conversational agents that leverage Natural Language Processing (NLP) and AI can handle a wide range of customer support queries.
+Chatbots and conversational AI that leverage Natural Language Processing (NLP) and AI can handle a wide range of customer support queries.
 These chatbots are able to interpret the intent of a customer’s questions and search its knowledge base, company’s databases, and approved external sources in order to formulate a relevant, accurate, and personalized response to queries.

 Chatbots can either be deployed via SMS’s or on popular messaging apps like Facebook Messenger, Slack, Kik, and Hipchat, or on the company’s own websites and apps.